 Redfish and golden redfish

-The golden redfish is one of the most common and important commercial fish in Icelandic waters.
+The golden redfish is one of Iceland’s most common and important commercial fish.
 It is generally about 35-40cm long, but occasionally a giant fish is caught, which is about 100cm long and 15kg.

 Redfish can get very old, probably dozens of years old.
 However, it is challenging to determine exactly how old they get.